mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 - The `MAXCAPACITY` and `REGISTEREDCAPACITY` columns in `DUDETAIL` are described as integers in the schema documentation.
 However in the actual CSV data they are floats, with non-zero decimal parts.
 If you use AEMO's PDR Loader, you will lose the decimal part.
 (I notified AEMO about this.
 They said it is not a bug.)
 - The [list of tables](https://nemweb.com.au/Reports/Current/MMSDataModelReport/Electricity/Electricity%20Data%20Model%20Report_files/Elec80_8.htm) in the documentation sometimes has spaces in the middle of table names. (e.g. `SET_APC_COMPENSATION` used to appear as `SET_ APC_COMPENSATION`, thus making it difficult to find the table you want with ctrl-F)
 - Sometimes the column names in the documentation are incorrect. e.g. for table `DISPATCHCONSTRAINT`, the documentation says `DUID`, but the actual CSV has column `CONFIDENTIAL_TO`.
 The documentation for table `MTPASA_REGIONRESULT` says there is a column `TOTALSEMISCHEDULEGEN10`, but the actual CSV contains `TOTALSEMISCHEDULEDGEN10` (with an additional `D`).

-(These last few issues are why I suspect AEMO does not have a foundational machine-readable schema as their source of truth from which they could programmatically generate documentation, code, data files etc to guarantee correctness and consistency.)

 ## Further Reading